“You’ll be back.” Jack said.

-It was just the three of us now sitting at the bar, Tecla, an Italian woman whom I met down in Killarney and Sophie, a tall, blonde Scandinavian woman in her thirties who was a friend of Tecla’s and married to a professor at Galway’s University.
+It was just the three of us now sitting at the bar, Tecla, an Italian woman whom I met down in Killarney and Sophie, a tall, blonde Scandinavian woman in her thirties who was a friend of Tecla’s and married to a professor at one of Ireland’s National Universities.
 Her model physique and flirty demeanor triggered bad ideas.

 We finish our drinks and then leave O’Conner’s to begin heading into downtown Galway.
 On the way, we join up with some other travelers whom we had met earlier at the hostel.